0xLoqi/AskAIv2/docs/AIProecessingLayer.md

 microsoft.github.io
 .)
 Ask GPT-4 (with this context plus the user’s request) to determine the actions needed.
 We can utilize OpenAI’s function calling feature to have GPT return a structured plan, e.g. {"click": 1} meaning “click Button#1 (OK)” or {"type": {"field": 2, "text": "Alice"}} meaning “type 'Alice' into TextBox#2”.
-Action Execution (Selenium & OS Automation): Once the plan is obtained, the Ask.AI client carries it out:
+Action Execution (Selenium & OS Automation): Once the plan is obtained, the Skai client carries it out:
 For web actions: Selenium WebDriver will be used to drive a browser.
 Selenium is a popular framework that “enables web browser automation”​ en.wikipedia.org
  – essentially controlling a browser like a user would.
 We can use the Chrome or Edge WebDriver to interact with web pages.
 If the target UI is a web app, OmniParser’s elements can often be mapped to DOM elements (e.g., by text or index), or we might directly instruct Selenium (via element XPaths or CSS selectors, if we have them).
 For instance, to click a button identified by OmniParser as “OK”, we find a DOM button with text “OK” and call Selenium’s click.
 For desktop app actions: Selenium won’t work (it’s for browsers).
 In the future, we might use Windows UI Automation APIs or tools like AutoHotkey/PowerShell scripts to click native app coordinates.
 However, initial agent focus will be on web (since Selenium excels there and many tasks – email, form filling, web queries – are browser-based).
 Safety: Before performing any action, the assistant will always ask user confirmation (e.g., “🤖 Skai: Should I click ‘OK’ on the installer dialog?”).
 This way, users stay in control of any automation.
 Example Flow: Suppose a user opens an online form and says “Skai, fill this form with my info.”
-Ask.AI would take a screenshot of the form, use OmniParser to extract that there are fields like Name, Email, Address.
+Skai would take a screenshot of the form, use OmniParser to extract that there are fields like Name, Email, Address.
 It might then prompt GPT-4 with “User wants to fill the form with their info.
 Screen elements: {Field1: Name, Field2: Email, …}.
 The user’s name is John Doe, email john@example.com (if known from user profile).”
-GPT-4 then returns an action plan to input “John Doe” in Field1, “john@example.com” in Field2, etc. Ask.AI executes these via Selenium (if it’s a web form) by locating input elements and sending keystrokes.
+GPT-4 then returns an action plan to input “John Doe” in Field1, “john@example.com” in Field2, etc. Skai executes these via Selenium (if it’s a web form) by locating input elements and sending keystrokes.
 In seconds, the form is filled – saving the user time.
-Overall, through OmniParser and automation, Ask.AI moves beyond just answering questions to taking actions.
+Overall, through OmniParser and automation, Skai moves beyond just answering questions to taking actions.
 This turns it into a quasi-RPA (robotic process automation) assistant for the user’s personal tasks.